AhmedEldemoksy/MET-OpenSource-2020/Day-02-Git/labs/Lab-01.md

 `$ git`

-- Create an empty direcotyr named `ITI` on your Desktop
+- Create an empty direcotyr named `Test` on your Desktop
 - In this directory, try the following command

 `$ git status`